tiagoASF/sql-system-in-js/README.md

 # A very simple SQL system in JavaScript

-This is a simple project that emulate a SQL plataform, where the user create a DDL or DML command query, like "create database", the system will identify it and execute the command, creating, deleting or changing a specific database.
+This is a simple project that emulate a SQL plataform, where the user create a DDL or DML command query, like "create database".
+The system will identify it and execute the command, creating, deleting or changing tables in a specific database.

 In this project, the database will be a simple javascript object and the data will be persisted in arrays.